OPTAXER/opr_notifyv2/README.md

 OPR Notify - esx notify redesigned by Optaxer!

 Download & instalation

-paste the nui in your esx_notify folder restart the script/server
+paste esx_notify in your resources folder restart the script/server
 Enjoy the script :)
 preview -